 The coursework component of each course will be 40%.
-Coursework assessment may consist of review papers in selected areas and/or in-course tests and reports on practical investigations.
+Coursework assessment may consist of review papers in selected

 FINAL EXAMINATION

 Candidates will be required to sit a final written examination in each course.
 The written examination shall consist of one 3-hour paper in each course.
 Final examination of each course will be held at the end of the semester in which it is offered.